What Can Landlords Claim as Business Expenses?

 Landlords often ask what they can claim as business expenses and are surprised by the answer.

-HM Revenue & Customs doesn't have a definitive list, but works on the 'wholly and exclusively' rule.
+HM Revenue & Customs has no definitive list but works on the 'wholly and exclusively' rule.

-This rule says landlords can claim any expense providing the outlay was purely for business purposes, and they didn't spend the money on a capital expense.
+This rule states that landlords can claim any expense, provided the outlay was purely for business purposes, and the money was not spent on capital expenses.

 HMRC will also accept apportioned or split expenses.